 So, let’s put this all together, and pack your day hike snacks.

 Ideally, you want snacks that are nutrient dense, and that fit the criteria discussed above.
 The denser your snacks, the lighter your day pack will be.
 Some awesome day hike snacks include:

 Fresh fruit can be a great option as a quick carb source on the trail.
 You can pack along an apple, banana, or some grapes.
 But sometimes fruits can tend to get smooshed in your backpack, so another option is dried fruit.
 This will lighten your pack as well.
 I personally love dried mango on the trail.

-Nuts and Nut Butters – Nuts tend to be great snacks on the trail because they’re calorically dense.
+Nuts tend to be great snacks on the trail because they’re calorically dense.
 They tend to be high in fat too, which is good for hiking.
 They also contain protein so they’re a fairly well- balanced snack that are easy to eat on-the-go.
 When I’m hiking I tend to fill my pockets like a squirrel and then snack as I hike.
 Good nut options include almonds, macadamia nuts, peanuts, and pecans.

 You can also get a lot of nuts in the form of butter, such as almond butter.
 You can just eat straight if you want or combine with bread for a tasty PBJ snack.